 Sign up for a course

 WBKA Basic Assessment

-This oral and practical assessment demonstrates you have achieved a good level of understanding of how to manage your bees.
+Successfully passing the Basic Assessment demonstrates that you have achieved a good level of understanding in managing your bees.

-You probably do need to do a bit of reading in preparation but the assessment is quite informal, and actually quite enjoyable!
+You will need to do a bit of reading in preparation, but the assessment is quite informal and actually quite enjoyable.